Showing posts with label forests. Show all posts

 It always seems to me that artists, photographers and musicians appear to have a special connection to the natural world.
 Maybe, because of their creative empathy, they have a heightened sensitivity to the world's, beauty, wonder and awe.

 Whenever a fundraiser is organised to protect forests, bushland or marine environments, guess who always put their hands up first to contribute time and talent?
 Yes the financially challenged artists.
-And when my local paper, the Manly Daily, asks for photographic contributions from the readership...the subsequent published works invariably seem to be of seashores, birds, animals or trees.
+And when my local magazine, the Tawny Frogmouth , asks for photographic contributions from the readership...the subsequent published works invariably seem to be of seashores, birds, animals or trees.

 It’s a strange compulsion that beckons humanity to paint but, like many others, I too was drawn to examine and attempt to represent some of the miracles of nature through art.
 I could never hope to do any of it justice of course.
 In fact to me, nature, at every level, is already in a state of perfection (although human behaviour is probably the exception to that general rule).
 In an era when the world is losing so much of its precious wild things and wild places...just capturing it on canvass, began to seem a futile waste of time.